 I’m Carrie and I’m so happy you are here.

 I’ve had quite the health journey, having been diagnosed with Hashimoto’s thyroiditis and then thyroid cancer in the recent past (my cancer is now considered “cured,” as I had my thyroid and the cancerous tumor removed).
-I’ve had a lot of metabolic struggles, too, with both eating disorders and PCOS, not to mention chronic migraines, allergies, leaky gut, and anxiety.
+I’ve had a lot of metabolic struggles, too, with both eating disorders and PCOS, not to mention chronic migraines, allergies, hives, and anxiety.

 I followed a plant-based approach for 3 1/2 years before I ultimately decided that such a strict diet was not supportive to my mental or physical health (you can read more about the specifics of what happened here).
 You may also like this post on “Lessons Learned from a Former Vegan“).